-Provides support to people with a severe and enduring mental health diagnosis and complex mental health needs by referral only.
+Provides support to people with complex mental health needs, by referral only.
 It consists of the following teams and provisions:

 The Reablement Programme team provides a short-term intensive support programme for people with severe and enduring mental health problems to enable and/or improve transitions (e.g. hospital discharge)

-The Psycho-Social Support (PSS) team provides personalised key work support to enable people with complex mental health needs progress and maintain independent living
+The Psycho-Social Support (PSS) team provides personalised support to enable people with complex mental health needs progress and maintain independent living

 The Psychosis Therapy Project (PTP) provides talking therapies for people diagnosed with psychotic illness.